basakkcgl/whoisBasak/_pages/aboutme.md

 I want to be an ‘AI engineer’ when I grow up :)

 Warning: If ever got missing, can be found in museums (art, ancient Greek, or science/natural history) sitting on the floor and sketching some ideas.
-Or, if any sea/ocean is nearby, probably tanning (hey I am Aegean, okay?...).
+Or, if any sea/ocean is nearby, probably complaining about the water quality not matching her standards (hey I am Aegean, okay?...).

 [back](../index.md)